Resilient Australia Awards

 At the conclusion of the voting period, the album will be temporarily disabled and AIDR will tally and record the 'votes'.
 The photo with the most likes/reactions from each state and territory will win its jurisdictions Resilient Australia Photography Award.
 Once the votes have been counted, the content will be made available again on Facebook, however subsequent likes and reactions will not be considered votes.

-The public vote for the 2022 Resilient Australia Photography Award run 16-30 June 2022.
+The people's choice vote for the 2026 Resilient Australia Photography Award runs between 23 June – 7 July 2026.

 National Photography Award